Affiliate marketing KPIs every beginner should track

 • Relying on a single metric without context.

-• Inconsistent tagging and UTM practices that break attribution.
+• Using inconsistent tagging and UTM practices that break attribution.

 • Ignoring data discrepancies between platforms.

-• Reacting to short-term variance without statistical confidence.
+• Reacting to short-term variance without enough supporting evidence.

 • Overlooking privacy and compliance requirements when collecting data.